mohit1997/JIND/README.md

 ## Process h5ad file (Required only for h5ad datasets)

-Note: This code can be executed in an ipython terminal or jupyter notebook (avaliable here [PBMC Demo](/notebooks/PBMC-demo.ipynb))
+Note: This code can be executed in an ipython terminal or jupyter notebook (avaliable here [PBMC Demo](/notebooks/PBMC-demo.ipynb), [PBMC Scratch](/notebooks/Process-data.ipynb))

 ```python
 # Import Libraries